IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 t_pace = rtp_size * 8 / pace_bitrate
 ~~~

-rtp_size is the size of the last transmitted RTP packet, and s_rtt is the
+rtp_size is the size of the last transmitted RTP packet.
+RATE_PACE_MIN is the
-smoothed round trip time.
-RATE_PACE_MIN is the minimum pacing rate.
+minimum pacing rate.

 ### Stream Prioritization {#stream-prioritization}